Site Builder is a legacy product and is no longer available to new Customers. |

 Categories Page

-The categories page shows a list of all the categories that you’ve created in your Booking Manager, displayed in a grid similar to the inventory page.
+The categories page shows a list of all the categories you’ve created in your Booking Manager, displayed in a grid similar to the inventory page.
 Each item or product in the grid shows the category’s image, description, and a view category link that takes the customer to that category’s page, listing the individual items or products in that category.

 Category Pages